istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 * You have completed the [authentication policy](/docs/tasks/security/authn-policy/) task.
 * You are familiar with using authentication policy to enable mutual TLS.
 * Istio runs on Kubernetes with global mutual TLS enabled.
-You can find instruction to install Istio [here](/docs/setup/kubernetes/).
+You can follow our [instructions to install Istio](/docs/setup/kubernetes/).
 If you already have Istio installed, you can add or modify authentication policies and destination rules to enable mutual TLS as described in this [task](/docs/tasks/security/authn-policy/#globally-enabling-istio-mutual-tls).
 * You have deployed the [httpbin]({{< github_tree >}}/samples/httpbin) and [sleep]({{< github_tree >}}/samples/sleep) with Envoy sidecar in the `default` namespace.
 For example, below is the command to deploy those services with [manual sidecar injection](/docs/setup/kubernetes/sidecar-injection/#manual-sidecar-injection):

     {{< text bash >}}